-To avoid dramatic spikes and dips in annual contribution requirements due to short term fluctuations in asset markets, MERS applies a technique called asset smoothing.
+To avoid dramatic spikes and dips in annual contribution requirements due to short-term fluctuations in asset markets, MERS applies a technique called asset smoothing.
 This spreads out each year's investment gains or losses over the prior year and the following four years.
+After initial application of asset smoothing, remaining excess market gains are used to buy down the assumed rate of investment return and increase the level of valuation assets, to the extent allowed by the dedicated gains policy.
 This smoothing method is used to determine your actuarial value of assets (valuation assets), which is then used to determine both your funded ratio and your required contributions.
-The (smoothed) actuarial rate of return for 2020 was 8.17%, while the actual market rate of return was 12.70%.
-To see historical details of the market rate of return, compared to the smoothed actuarial rate of return, refer to this report's Appendix, or view the "How Smoothing Works" video on the Defined Benefit resource page of the MERS website.
+The (smoothed) actuarial rate of return for 2021 was 17.04%, while the actual market rate of return was 13.97%.
+To see historical details of the market rate of return compared to the smoothed actuarial rate of return, refer to this report's Appendix or view the "How Smoothing Works" video on the Defined Benefit resource page of the MERS website.

-As of December 31, 2020, the actuarial value of assets is 97% of market value due to asset smoothing.
-This means that the rate of return on the actuarial value of assets should exceed the actuarial assumption in the next few years provided that the annual market returns exceed the 7.35% investment return assumption.
+As of December 31, 2021, the actuarial value of assets is just below 100% of market value due to asset smoothing and dedicated gains.
+This means that rate of return on the actuarial value of assets should exceed the actuarial assumption in the next few years provided that the annual market returns meet or exceed the 7.00% investment return assumption.
 When all assumptions are met, contribution rates are expected to stay approximately level as a percent of payroll (dollar amounts are expected to increase with wage inflation of 3.0% each year).